 Industry-driven feedback has been the basis for the growth of FDT technology since the release of the original single-user desktop approach, Version 1.2 specification in May 2001.
 The latest version of the standard, FDT 2.1, has evolved to a distributed, multi-user, client/server approach.
 It offers a robust combination of features, including improved security, faster performance, ease of use, and investment protection.
 These advancements underscore FDT’s transformation as a complete, standardized platform enabling sensor-to-cloud, enterprise-wide connectivity for the new era of automation.

-In 2018, FDT Group announced the development of the FITS architecture that will provide a flexible platform for deployment of various IIoT-based solutions.
-FITS is multi-faceted, scalable and agile, and can be utilized in a host of diverse operating environments due to its platform independent approach employing the .NET Core framework.
-This will result in a server architecture that is deployable on a Microsoft-, Linux- or iOS-based operating system and bridges the current FDT installed base with support for the IIoT and Industry 4.0.
+In 2018, FDT Group announced the development of the FDT UE architecture that will provide a flexible platform for deployment of various IIoT-based solutions.
+FDT UE is multi-faceted, scalable and agile, and can be utilized in a host of diverse operating environments due to its platform independent approach employing the .NET Core framework.
+This will result in a server architecture that is deployable on a Microsoft-, Linux- or iOS-based operating system and bridges the current FDT install base with support for IIoT applications and other smart manufacturing initiatives.

-The FITS solution provides enhanced protection for critical automation data via robust multi-layered security, and leverages vetted industry standards such as Transport Layer Security (TLS) enabling Web Sockets Secure (WSS) and Hyper Text Transfer Protocol Secure (HTTPS).
+The FDT UE solution provides enhanced protection for critical automation data via robust multi-layered security, and leverages vetted industry standards such as Transport Layer Security (TLS) enabling Web Sockets Secure (WSS) and Hyper Text Transfer Protocol Secure (HTTPS).

-Intended as a comprehensive, standardized solution for use throughout the industrial automation field, FITS will offer greater agility for device integration.
-It will impact the automation device supplier business model by allowing for creation of a Universal FITS Device Type Manager (FITS/DTM™) that will seamlessly integrate with any FITS Server (multi-user) or Desktop (single-user) hosting environment.
+Intended as a comprehensive, standardized solution for use throughout the industrial automation field, FDT UE will offer greater agility for device integration.
+It will impact the automation device supplier business model by allowing for creation of a Universal FDT UE Device Type Manager (FDT UE DTM™) that will seamlessly integrate with any FDT UE Server (multi-user) or Desktop (single-user) hosting environment.

-The FITS architecture will empower the intelligent enterprise with native integration of OPC UA, as well as comprehensive control and web services for secure mobile, cloud, fog and enterprise-wide applications in the process, hybrid and discrete automation sectors.
-FITS DTM-enabled devices will serve as the hub of data driving robust asset management capabilities.
+The FDT Server architecture will empower the intelligent enterprise with native integration of OPC UA, as well as comprehensive control and web services for secure mobile, cloud, fog and enterprise-wide applications in the process, hybrid and discrete automation sectors.
+FDT UE DTM-enabled devices will serve as the hub of data driving robust asset management capabilities.
 At the same time, integration with OPC UA provides an ongoing infrastructure to make this information available to thousands of other applications and platforms.

 New Business Model Solutions

-Recent developments within FDT technology, including the emerging FITS architecture, promise to deliver a highly refined and rigorously tested solution for companies looking to evolve their smart device portfolios with adaptive and agile offerings.
+Recent developments within FDT technology, including the emerging FDT UE architecture, promise to deliver a highly refined and rigorously tested solution for companies looking to evolve their smart device portfolios with adaptive and agile offerings.

-FITS promises to enable an easy and better user experience with greater flexibility, mobility, scalability, and availability with FITS DTMs.
+FDT UE promises to enable an easy and better user experience with greater flexibility, mobility, scalability, and availability with DTMs.
 Users will be able to take advantage of secure and seamless data exchange/interrogation from sensor to cloud, and achieve new levels of information technology (IT) and operational technology (OT) integration.
-For device vendors, FITS DTMs will provide fit-for-purpose solutions for tasks such deep inspection diagnostics and prognostics enhanced driven by artificial intelligence.
+For device vendors, FDT UE DTMs will provide fit-for-purpose solutions for tasks such deep inspection diagnostics and prognostics enhanced driven by artificial intelligence.

-The FITS solution also makes it easier to demonstrate new instrumentation products since a Wi-Fi connection and/or 4G-enabled tablet is all that’s needed to show customers how a FITS DTM-enabled device can be configured using a remote server.
+The FDT UE Server solution also makes it easier to demonstrate new instrumentation products since a Wi-Fi connection and/or 4G-enabled tablet is all that’s needed to show customers how a FDT3 DTM-enabled device can be configured using a remote server.

-A big difference to earlier versions of the FDT standard and FITS is separation of the graphical user interface (GUI) and business logic, since the FITS solution is WebUI-based.
-Furthermore, FITS DTMs will work on FITS Servers and the FITS Desktop (stand-alone) environments.
+A big difference to earlier versions of the FDT standard and FDT UE is separation of the graphical user interface (GUI) and business logic, since the solution is WebUI-based.
+Furthermore, FDT3 DTMs will work on FDT UE Servers and the FDT UE Desktop (stand-alone) environments.

-Paired with Microsoft’s Visual Studio integrated development environment (IDE), FITS DTM Common Components assist with the development of platform independent FDT/DTMs and help assure compliance with the FDT standard.
+Paired with Microsoft’s Visual Studio integrated development environment (IDE), FDT UE DTM Common Components assist with the development of platform independent FDT DTMs and help assure compliance with the FDT standard.
 All the required FDT logic and interfaces are already pre-built and verified so the majority of test cases will automatically pass during the certification process.
 This solution satisfies basic software coding requirements for automation device manufacturers and frees up their time to focus on unique differentiating features.
 It also dramatically reduces overall development time for new intelligent devices.

 The implementation of a modern-based solution and development environment on a day-to-day basis will also help industrial device manufacturers attract and retain a new generation of workers for software programming activities.

-In addition, device suppliers can employ FDT Group’s official test and certification tool for FITS DTMs, dtmINSPECTOR.
+In addition, device suppliers can employ FDT Group’s official test and certification tool for FDT UE DTMs, dtmINSPECTOR.
 Using this tool for prescreening during development helps to ensure specification compliance, greatly enhances interoperability, speeds certification and enables developers to deliver robust FDT-enabled solutions while accelerating time to market.

 FDT Group’s ongoing technology and standards development work is aimed at empowering control system and device suppliers with a universal software environment to focus on adaptive business model product solutions that realize the benefits of IIoT for seamless device integration and information exchange across the enterprise.